 There’s a popular opinion that Apple customers earn higher incomes, spend more time on their smartphones, and spend more money than Android users.
 Stereotype or not, but mobile app spending is expected to reach $125 billion on the Apple App Store by 2027, compared with $60 billion on the Google Play Store.

 Apple’s ecosystem has also demonstrated greater stability and resilience.
-For example, while App Store saw a 1.22% increase in total revenue from apps and games in 2022, Google Play’s revenue was down 11.6% year-over-year.
+For example, while the App Store saw a 1.22% increase in total revenue from apps and games in 2022, Google Play’s revenue was down 11.6% year-over-year.

-As for the commissions for developers that sell in-app digital goods and services, Google’s and Apple’s policies differ.
+As for the commissions for developers that sell in-app digital goods and services, Google and Apple’s policies differ.
 App Store collects a 15%-30% commission from all transactions for app purchases, in-app purchases, and in-app subscriptions: 30% in the first year and 15% afterward for subscriptions.

 Google Play charges 15% for the first $1 million of revenue earned by non-gaming app developers each year and 30% on every dollar generated beyond the first $1 million.
 If publishers opt out of Google’s payments services, they will still have to pay a 12%-27% cut of the revenue to Google (plus their payment processor’s fee).